 To my disgust neither Intel or AMD motherboards support the port multiplier.
 The lack of support means they are not compliant with the standard.

 Marvell cards work fine with the port multiplier.
 So do the Silicon Image cards.
-Most likely server cards have general support.
+Most likely server cards have general support for larger numbers of disks is a larger server chassis.

 Modern port multiplier cards are a low cost way to add more storage.
 This makes sense with larger game libraries.